telerik/xaml-docs/cloud-integration/google-cloud/cloud-storage.md

 For the purposes of this article, you will have to enable the Google Cloud Storage API and Google Cloud Storage JSON API.
 Please read the [Getting Started]({%slug cloud-integration-google-getting-started%}) for more information on how you can achieve that.

-## Step 1: Create the WPF Application
+## Step 1: Create the {{ site.framework_name }} Application

-Create a standard WPF application and add 3 [RadButtons]({%slug radbuttons-getting-started%}) and a [RadListBox]({%slug radlistbox-getting-started%}) to it.
+Create a standard {{ site.framework_name }} application and add 3 [RadButtons]({%slug radbuttons-getting-started%}) and a [RadListBox]({%slug radlistbox-getting-started%}) to it.
 The first button will list all of the files uploaded in our storage.
 The second button will upload a file and the third one will delete the selected file in the RadListBox.

 #### __[XAML] Example 1: Defining the view__
 {{region xaml-cloud-integration-google-cloud-storage-0}}